 - open files directly from the Chrome OS file manager

-- Project view with folder navigation and project-specific settings files (requires Chrome 31)
+- Project view with full-text search and project-specific settings files

 - Sublime-compatible keymappings, including multiple cursors and selections